Hecter94/EndlessSky-PluginArchive/plugins.md

 Author: zuckung | Category: Graphics <br>
 [https://github.com/zuckung/endless-sky-plugins](https://github.com/zuckung/endless-sky-plugins) (last commit 2023-08-24) <br>

->2Made for the mobile version and adds several new buttons to the lower right corner.
+>Made for the mobile version and adds several new buttons to the lower right corner.
+See the readme for details.
 >(inspired by theweirednut)
 >
 >